Published online Jul 14, 2021. doi: 10.3748/wjg.v27.i26.4221

 Published online: July 14, 2021

-Ubiquitin-specific protease 15 (USP15) is an important member of the ubiquitin-specific protease family, the largest deubiquitinase subfamily, whose expression is dysregulated in many types of cancer.
-However, the biological function and the underlying mechanisms of USP15 in gastric cancer (GC) progression have not been elucidated.
+Ubiquitin-specific protease 15 (USP15) is an important member of the ubiquitin-specific protease (USP) family, whose expression is dysregulated in many types of cancer.
+However, the function role and the underlying mechanism of USP15 in gastric cancer (GC) progression have not yet been elucidated.

-To explore the biological role and underlying mechanisms of USP15 in GC progression.
+To investigate the role and potential mechanism of USP15 in GC.

 Bioinformatics databases and western blot analysis were utilized to determine the expression of USP15 in GC.
-Immunohistochemistry was performed to evaluate the correlation between USP15 expression and clinicopathological characteristics of patients with GC.
+Immunohistochemistry was performed to evaluate the correlation between expression of USP15 and clinicopathological characteristics of GC patients.
 A loss- and gain-of-function experiment was used to investigate the biological effects of USP15 on GC carcinogenesis.
-RNA sequencing, immunofluorescence, and western blotting were performed to explore the potential mechanism by which USP15 exerts its oncogenic functions.
+RNA sequencing analysis, immunofluorescence, and western blotting were performed to explore the potential mechanism by which USP15 exerted its oncogenic functions.

-USP15 was up-regulated in GC tissue and cell lines.
-The expression level of USP15 was positively correlated with clinical characteristics (tumor size, depth of invasion, lymph node involvement, tumor-node-metastasis stage, perineural invasion, and vascular invasion), and was related to poor prognosis.
-USP15 knockdown significantly inhibited cell proliferation, invasion and epithelial-mesenchymal transition (EMT) of GC in vitro, while overexpression of USP15 promoted these processes.
+USP15 was upregulated in GC tissue and cell lines.
+The expression level of USP15 was positively correlated with clinical characteristics (tumor size, depth of invasion, lymph node involvement (LNI), tumor-node-metastasis (TNM) stage, perineural invasion, and vascular invasion), and was related to poor prognosis.
+USP15 knockdown significantly inhibited cell proliferation, invasion and epithelial-mesenchymal transition of GC in vitro, while overexpression of USP15 promoted these processes.
 Knockdown of USP15 inhibited tumor growth in vivo.
-Mechanistically, RNA sequencing analysis showed that USP15 regulated the Wnt signaling pathway in GC.
-Western blotting confirmed that USP15 silencing led to significant down-regulation of β-catenin and Wnt/β-catenin downstream genes (c-myc and cyclin D1), while overexpression of USP15 yielded an opposite result and USP15 mutation had no change.
-Immunofluorescence indicated that USP15 promoted nuclear translocation of β-catenin, suggesting activation of the Wnt/β-catenin signaling pathway, which may be the critical mechanism promoting GC progression.
-Finally, rescue experiments showed that the effect of USP15 on gastric cancer progression was dependent on Wnt/β-catenin pathway.
+Mechanistically, RNA-seq analysis showed that USP15 regulated the Wnt signaling pathway in GC.
+Western blotting confirmed that USP15 silencing led to significant downregulation of β-catenin and Wnt/β-catenin downstream genes (c-myc and cyclin D1), while overexpression of USP15 yielded the opposite results and USP15 mutation showed no change.
+Immunofluorescence indicated that USP15 promoted the nuclear translocation of β-catenin, suggesting activation of the Wnt/β-catenin signaling pathway, which may be the critical mechanism promoting GC progression.
+Finally, rescue experiments showed that the effects of USP15 on gastric cancer progression were dependent on the Wnt/β-catenin pathway.